knt5/ios-/README.md

-# A tool to reduce photos and videos size on iPhone
+# Tools to reduce photos and videos size on iPhone

 ## Installation